How to Choose the Right International School in Korea for Expat Families

 In general, schools fall into three categories:

-- Private schools using international-style programs (which require careful verification)
+• Private schools offering international-style programs (which require careful verification)

-Families should confirm accreditation, diploma recognition, and university pathways before applying.
+Families should always confirm accreditation status, diploma recognition, and university pathways before applying.

 Choosing an International School by Curriculum